philip-shen/note_Networking/IPv6_Basic/README.md

                         header is an integer multiple of 8 octets long.
     ```

-  # Fragment Header
+  #Fragment Header:
     ![alt tag](http://www.firewall.cx/images/stories/ipv6-analysis-6.gif)

-  # Destination Options Header
+  #Destination Options Header:

-  # No Next Header
+  #No Next Header:
     The value 59 in the Next Header field of an IPv6 header or any extension header indicates that there is nothing following that
     header.